jarmokivekas/tuamk-thesis/doc/main.md

 the spectrum of the test signal, the main difference comes in temporal resolution.
 The FSH4 used 7.8 seconds to obtain a single measurement of a 570 Hz span of spectrum phase imbalance
-FFTs can be computed for each individual new sample when recording I/Q samples with an SDR peripheral such as the USPR.
+FFTs can be computed for each individual new sample when recording I/Q samples with an SDR peripheral such as the USRP.
 In theory, this means the temporal resolution at which FFTs can be obtained in this example is 1/200000 Hz = 5 \textmu{}s.